hakuamesan/hakuamesan/README.md

 - My favorite languages are Go, Swift, VueJS

 ## What I would like
-- Discuss with you about your favorite projects
+- Discuss with you about your favorite projects to see how we can make it better